State of Kotlin 2026

 Context: JetBrains partnered with Xebia Academy for intensive Kotlin Upskill Program in 2025.
 Trend likely to expand with more official training pathways for enterprises.

-Action: Evaluate official training for teams adopting Kotlin.
+Action: Review official training for teams adopting Kotlin.
 Track new certification offerings.

 15. Supply Chain Security